Under the law in BC, a child under age 19 may consent to their own health care — if they are capable.

 Determining whether a child is capable

 There is no set age when a child becomes capable.
 Doctors have to use their best judgment in each case to decide if a child is capable.
 Courts are flexible in deciding if a child is capable.
 It depends on how mature the child is and how serious the medical treatment is.
 A very young child may be able to consent to the dressing of a wound.
 On the other hand, an older child may not be capable of refusing life-saving treatment.
-For example, a court ordered a 14-year-old Jehovah’s Witness girl to have blood transfusions that she and her parents were refusing.
+Here's an example: a court ordered a 14-year-old Jehovah’s Witness girl to have blood transfusions that she and her parents were refusing.
 Another example: a mildly developmentally disabled child may be capable of consenting to have a small cut treated, but not capable of consenting to antibiotics for an infection.

 A child who is capable does not need their parent or guardian to consent to their health care.
 The child can consent to their own health care, without the consent or knowledge of their parents or guardians.
 A capable child can normally get medical treatment for things like birth control, abortion, mental health problems, sexually transmitted diseases, and alcohol and drug addiction problems.

 If a parent or guardian is limiting a child’s access to health care, it could amount to abuse or neglect and the child may need protection.
 Anyone who knows of such a situation must report it to a child welfare worker.
 You can do so by calling the Ministry of Children and Family Development’s screening line at 1-800-663-9122.
+Here's more information.

 Under BC law, for a child’s consent to health care to be legally valid, the health care provider must conclude the care is in the child’s best interests.